phundament/app/docs/51-vagrant-docker.md

     cp .env-dist .env

-Get the `vendor` folder for development
+Get the `vendor` folder for development like so

     vagrant up db
     vagrant docker-run web -- composer install --prefer-dist